Mac Miller overdose death: Man gets 11 years in prison for distributing fentanyl

 Shortly after Reavis supplied him with the fentanyl-laced pills, Pettit gave them to the 26-year-old rapper, whose real name was Malcolm James McCormick.

-Reavis allegedly distributed the counterfeit pills to Pettit at the direction of co-defendant Stephen Andrew Walter, 48, of Westwood.
+Reavis allegedly distributed the counterfeit pills to Pettit at the direction of co-defendant Walter.

 The rapper died from an accidental overdose due to a combination of alcohol and drugs, including fentanyl, the L.A.
 County coroner’s report said at the time.